python-restx/flask-restx/doc/logging.rst

 Logging
 ===============

-Flask-RESTPlus extends `Flask's logging <https://flask.palletsprojects.com/en/1.1.x/logging/>`_ by providing each ``API`` and ``Namespace`` it's own standard Python :class:`logging.Logger` instance.
+Flask-RESTX extends `Flask's logging <https://flask.palletsprojects.com/en/1.1.x/logging/>`_ by providing each ``API`` and ``Namespace`` it's own standard Python :class:`logging.Logger` instance.
 This allows separation of logging on a per namespace basis to allow more fine-grained detail and configuration.